arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ```

 missing a check on an active Promotion, you sense there is a bug.<br/>
-You understand that not because you exercised the code, mentally generating thousands of inputs, but because you are a sentient being and you are able to use logic.
+You understand that not because you mentally exercised the code generating thousands of inputs, but because you are a sentient being and you are able to use logic.

 Compared to you, C# is dumb.
-If only C# could do the same your brains does, using logic like in Prolog, relying on AI or on Automated Theorem Proving like in COQ, it could find counterexamples without wandering around aimlessly.<br/>
+If only C# could do the same your brains does, using logic like in Prolog, relying on AI or on Automated Theorem Proving like in COQ, it could find counterexamples without wandering around aimlessly with random inputs.<br/>
 It's only incidental that your most beloved programming language is bovine.
-Other approaches, not merely based on generating random values, are possible, such as [Concolic Testing][concolic-testing], in which the program is exercised with a symbolic execution in conjunction with an automated theorem prover.
+Other approaches, not merely based on generating random values, are possible: think of [Concolic Testing][concolic-testing], in which the program is exercised with a symbolic execution in conjunction with an automated theorem prover.

+Property Testing is not defined by the limits of its libraries, just like TDD is not merely what xUnit is capable of.<br/>
-Property Testing is the act of writing requirements in their essence, as general specifications.
+PBT is the act of writing requirements in their essence, as general specifications.
 The strategies the library uses to prove you wrong are an internal, incidental implementation detail.

 ## Going Beyond Fixtures
 Wow, if got this far, you must really be motivated.
-Let's enter the rabbit hole, starting with a definition.
-I promise we will get to code soon.
+Let's enter the rabbit hole.

-Let me do a step back and start from something you already know.
+Let me start from something you already know, and let's try to build and motivate a PBT harness piece by piece.

 In TDD you often desire to exercise a piece of code with multiple input values, so to cover more than one single uses case.<br/>
 Instead of sticking with a single input: